ServiceRegistry HTTP Demo

 Step 6: Revoke System

-Maybe later we want to revoke the provider-system2 because we will not use it anymore.
+Maybe later we want to revoke the TemperatureProvider2 because we will not use it anymore.
 We can remove the system from the Local Cloud by using the revoke system operation:

 curl -X 'DELETE' \